selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ---
-title: A good life 🌱
+title: Some ideas for a good life 🌱
 tags: phil sk essais top
 ---